jaypunekar/TallyAccounts/README.md

 ## Packaging the Application

-In the Terminal (In AutoVoucherTally dir) run:
+In the Terminal (In TallyAccounts dir) run:
 ```bash
 pyinstaller --onefile main.py
 ```